 "I'm afraid Ludo is correct Harry.
 You really don't have a choice here.
 I'm afraid my hands are tied in this matter." he said in that oh so familiar grandfatherly tone.

 Harry closed his eyes and took a deep breath in an attempt to calm himself.
-It didn't do much but it was worth a shot.
-"And what would happen if I refuse anyway and break this 'contract'?" he asked as slowly and calmly as he could manage in his current state.
+It didn't do much, but it was worth a shot.
+"And what would happen if I refuse to compete anyway and break this 'contract'?" he asked as slowly and calmly as he could manage in his current state.

-"It pains me to say so but you can't refuse Harry.
+"It pains me to say, but you can't refuse Harry.
 The consequences would be quite severe."
-Harry couldn't help but notice that based on the look in his eyes it didn't look painful to say at all.
+Harry couldn't help but notice that based on the look in Dumdledore's eyes, that it didn't look painful to say at all.

 "Are you saying I would die?"
 Harry asked.
-Why must Dumbledore always be so damn cryptic all the time?
+Why must Dumbledore be so damn cryptic all of the time?

 If he stayed on Albus fucking Dumbledore's path then he probably wouldn't live to see 18.

 "Fine." said Harry with a tone of resignation.

 "Good Harry.
 If you would follow me please."
 'Excellent' thought Dumbledore.
 'We're finally back on track.'